 Automatic Membership for parents

-To create a group that include all current and future parents set the Subscribe these user types field to Parent.
+To create a group that includes all current and future parents set the Subscribe these user types field to Parent.

 Bulk invitations for Students, Parents & Staff